nikolacvetanovski1996/taskmaster-pro/README.md

 - **User Management:** Register, email-confirm, login, password reset (with security question and reCAPTCHA), profile update, change password, delete account (soft delete).
 Admins can list users, change roles, and unlock locked accounts.
 - **Orders & Schedules:** CRUD operations for Orders and Schedules, with ordering and pagination.
 Each order must have an assigned schedule.
 Schedules include date/time and assigned user (which for regular users is the same user that created the schedule, while admins can assign any other existing and non-deleted user).
 - **Security Hardening:** Custom exception middleware returns standard error responses on failure.
 Sensitive fields (passwords, security answers) are hashed.
 Identity tables have added fields (SecurityQuestion/AnswerHash, lockout fields).
 I also add `IsDeleted` flags for soft deletes.
 Database views (`vw_UserRoles` etc.) aggregate user-role info for reporting.
+- **Security-question hardening:** `GetSecurityQuestion` always issues a session token (real or fake) so timing/response shape is consistent.
+If the email isn’t found the API returns a generic/fake security question (no existence leak). `VerifySecurityAnswer` will also block issuing sensitive tokens for unconfirmed accounts and returns a sentinel code `Code = "EmailNotConfirmed"` when applicable. `ForgotPassword` likewise returns an empty token for unconfirmed emails.
 - **Testing & Quality:** While not including a separate test project in this repo, the design emphasizes testability (dependencies injected via DI, MediatR handlers, clean layering).
 Static analysis and code reviews ensure quality.
+- **Resend confirmation: flow**  Added POST `/api/Authentication/resend-confirmation-link` which safely resends email confirmation links.
+Behavior:
+  - Avoids leaking account existence (returns HTTP 200 OK with a generic success message regardless of whether the email exists).
+  - Returns a clear error when the account is already confirmed.
+  - Enforces rate limits: short per-email cooldown (30s) and hourly per-email cap (6/hr) using `IMemoryCache` for demo.
+  - Builds confirmation links using encoded UserId + Base64Url token for frontend consumption.
+  **Note**: The portfolio/demo deployment intentionally uses `IMemoryCache` (per-instance) for resend cooldowns — acceptable for a single-server demo.
+For multi-node production or global rate-limits you must use a distributed cache (e.g. Redis) or a global rate-limiter.

 **Getting Started – Backend:** To run the API locally, you need .NET 9 SDK and SQL Server (or LocalDB).
 Key steps:
 1. **Configure:** Copy secrets.example.json to secrets.json in the project root in the `taskmaster-pro.WebApi` project and fill in your local credentials. **See Admin Functionality below for local admin credentials and demo instructions.** Required keys include: JWT settings, reCAPTCHA secret, SMTP mail settings, Redis connection, STS Server URL, admin user password, Frontend:BaseUrl, and database connection string (ConnectionStrings:DefaultConnection).
 The example file contains placeholder values so you can run the project locally without exposing real secrets.